sujansap/BuutReservation/README.md

   }
   ```

-3. **Configure Auth0 Allowed Callback URLs**:
+2. **Configure Auth0 Allowed Callback URLs**:

-- Ensure the URL where the test client is running is added to the allowed callback URLs in your Auth0 configuration.
+- Ensure the domain URL, where the client tests are running, is added to the *Allowed Callback URLs* (don't forget to add ***/authentication/login-callback/*** after the domain) as well as the *Logout* URLs in your Auth0 configuration.

 #### Installation of Playwright